 Second, and more prosaically, getting to know Will reminded me how important art is to our well-being as individuals and as a society.
 I know it's a cliché to argue that we need music, theater, dance, sculpture, literature, and the other creative arts in our lives to feel whole, but it feels especially necessary in this day and age.
 Our immersive dive into Shakespeare coincided with a particularly unhinged moment in our nation's political history, commencing with the improbable rise of a vain, depraved, malignant charlatan to the highest office in the land.
 It continued with a daily cavalcade of mortifying developments across the nation.
-Science, reason, civility, decency, honor, and plain common sense were tossed out the window to land on a growing garbage heap of American politics and regressive social behavior (for which I partly blame the Internet).
-Shakespeare became a refuge, a quiet place where scheming kings and noble queens and selfish scoundrels of the fictional sort held the stage for a change.
-We could leave the anxiety of the daily news behind and escape to a land filled with charming dukes, fairies, Romans, and make-believe fools.
-And listen to poetic language instead of the blather that passes for discourse today.
+Science, reason, civility, decency, honor, and plain common sense were tossed out the window to fall on a growing garbage heap of discourse today.
 It's an unimaginative complaint, I know.
 But Shakespeare's great art reminds us of our great possibilities, the heights we can achieve and the beauty we can create, if we try.
 And we must try - for our children, if for no other reason.